bwvoss/failure-patterns-essay/README.md

 ```
 [src](http://blog.golang.org/error-handling-and-go)

-Explicitly returning errors demands the error receives attention.
-Coupled with Go's static typing, errors need to be explicitly ignored.
-This explicit control benefits the end user, too, by making it less likely a random stacktrace takes control of their screen.
+Coupled with Go's static typing, errors have to be faced in even the simplest Go programs.
+Having errors caught automatically at the language level keeps consistency in system convention and aids in writing clean, resilient software.

 ##### Communicating With Error messages

-The Go community established a convention for error messages that make it easy for operators to track down what went wrong in a casual chain with strings.
+The Go community's convention for error messages make it easy to identify problems with a casual chain with strings.
 Let's say we wanted to craft an error message for an HTTP timeout failure for the Rescuetime code.
 In Go, it may be structured like this:

 ```go
 rescuetime: fetch: http timeout: the url of http://rescuetime-api.com timed out at 5 seconds
 ```

-A chain of strings is an easy data structure to scan or grep, and gives a uni-directional view leading to the failure.
-While we may want to add some more information like variable values or line numbers, the bigger message from the structure of the message is that errors are meant to teach a human what went wrong.
+Traversing strings is a comfortable exercise and gives a uni-directional view leading to the failure.
+While more information like variable values or line numbers can be added, the lesson is that errors are meant for human consumption, and they should be structured in a way to encourage usability.

+Errors as data reduce complexity in flow control and an explicit member of any program.
+Convention around structuring error messages teach that errors are mechanisms for communication and understandability.

 #### <a name="erlang"></a> Erlang